 Three kinds of Zr-based tubes (Zircaloy-4, KNF-M, and HANA-6) with an outer diameter of 9.5 mm and a wall thickness of 0.57 mm were used.
 The tubes were cut in length of 500 mm and cleaned with alcohol and acetone.
-Y2O3 was coated on the cleaned Zircaloy-4 tubes by a dip-coating method.
-To prepare the dip solution, Y2O3 powder was dissolved in ethyl-alcohol at a solute content of 10%.
-Then, polyvinyl alcohol (PVA) was added as a binder.
-The PVA was supplied as a water-based solution.
-The amount of PVA was 1 wt.% of the Y2O3 content.
+Y_2O_3 was coated on the cleaned Zircaloy-4 tubes by a dip-coating method.
+To prepare the dip solution, Y_2O_3 powder was dissolved in ethyl-alcohol at a solute content of 10%.
 The solution was mixed for 24 h using zirconia balls.
-Zirconium tubes were immersed in the solution and then slowly drawn out to form a coating layer.
-The wet-coated tubes were dried in a vacuum oven at 50°C for 20 min.
-The Y2O3-coated cladding tubes were scanned by a laser.
+The prepared solution was coated on zirconium tubes using a spray gun.
+The coated tubes were dried in atmospheric conditions for 24 h.
+Since any kinds of binder were not applied, it was cautious that the coating could be easily removed during handling.